 The mission for this new building is to focus on the health of the Pacific Ocean and to convey the story of animals that depend upon its well-being: animals which are too big to keep in human care and others which are too small to see with the human eye.
 This attention to conservation and the contrasting scale of the animals to be featured is the genesis for the new building concept.
 While the original aquarium presents its aquatic program within a series of curvilinear, rippled shapes, Pacific Visions provides a counterpoint within a single sinuous, biomorphic form that is meant to encourage different interpretations.

-The Pacific Visions expansion will offer a vivid multi-sensory, multi-dimensional experience unique among informal learning centers.
-View the Aquarium’s announcement video here to see what’s in store for visitors when Pacific Visions opens in 2018.
+The Pacific Visions expansion, opening in May of 2019, will offer a vivid multi-sensory, multi-dimensional experience unique among informal learning centers.